junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 #### Posting Summary

-Right after the Darkness leaves, when they think the world is finally at peace, angels start dying massively from an unprecedented, deadly, and contagious disease, and Heaven is crumbling down, endangering the Earth and the whole world *again*.
+Right after the Darkness leaves, when they think the world is finally at peace, angels start dying massively from an unprecedented, deadly, and contagious disease, which they call Angel Black Death, and Heaven is crumbling down, endangering the Earth and the whole world <i>again</i>.
 The solution they find is "the Brightest Light",  which leads to their worst and only plan so far -- reaching out to Michael and Lucifer for help.

 What could possibly go wrong?

-(Or, in which Castiel is in danger all the time, and Dean doesn't hesitate to save him, even when choices are difficult.)
+(Or, in which Castiel needs help, and Dean is desperate to save him.
+During which they run into so many surprising old faces.
+All the family and friends are there to help, whatever form they're in.
+For once, the boys don't have to save the world alone.)

 #### Promo Excerpt